Apply to Purdue

 first-time college student applying to be degree-seeking at our West Lafayette Campus or a Purdue Polytechnic Statewide location.
 First-time college students include those who took/are taking college courses prior to earning their high school degree.

 college transfer or Purdue regional campus transfer student applying to be degree-seeking at our West Lafayette Campus or a Purdue Polytechnic Statewide location.
 Transfer students include those who completed any college coursework after high school.
 (The transfer application for summer and fall enrollment will be available December 15.)

 *Purdue does not have a preferred application.
 Do not submit both; doing so will delay your application evaluation.

 Applications for all others

-Digital and Professional Education at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
-For more information, visit the Digital and Professional Education website.
+Digital Education at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
+For more information, visit the Digital Education website.

 International citizens in the United States on F-2 visas must visit the Office of International Students and Scholars before applying as digital education students.
 Failure to do so may result in revocation of your visa and possible deportation.

 Students at high schools that participate in Purdue's dual-credit program have the opportunity to take select Purdue courses at their school — earning both high school and Purdue credit.
 As a dual-credit student, you will submit our non-degree application.
 For more information, visit the Purdue Dual Credit webpage.

 local resident who wants to take a class for personal enrichment

 guest college student attending another institution who wants to transfer the credit back to your college